deepsearch-ai/deepsearch/docs/getting_started.rst

 ----------------------------
 There are two simple ways to get started with the application.

-1. Using our UI hosted built using streamlit
+1. Using our UI built using streamlit

 2. Python CLI

-Run our UI using Streamlit
+Run the UI using Streamlit
 ==============================
 1. Navigate to the root folder of the repo
 2. Install all dependencies